 We are also looking at ways to encourage people to provide their diversity information when they first enter the profession.
 As we noted in the 2018/19 report, we have seen a falling number of newly enrolled solicitors provide their diversity data to us, following our move to an online admissions process.
-This has fallen year on year and explains the drop in declaration rates seen in the annex. [#collapse 11bb]
+This has fallen year on year and explains the drop in declaration rates seen in the annex. [#collapse_11bb]

+We will report

+annually on the

+profile of people in

+our enforcement

+processes and

+include intersectional

-We will report annually in our enforcement processes and include intersectional analysis where we can.
+analysis where we

+can.